shmeleva/Django-Game-Store/README.md

 We will first start working on mandatory features.
 At each stage, we will divide tasks among team members, so that everyone knows what they should work on next.
 [Trello](https://trello.com) will be used to create, define, assign, and track tasks.

 * Week 1: Set up a database and build a simple layout.
+DONE
 * Week 2: Implement authentication.
 * Weeks 3-4: Basic player and developer functionalities and CSS.
 * Week 5: RESTful API.